 \section{Experiments}

-In this section, through simulated experiments, we show learning from the differentiable LTL rewards provided by our approach is significantly faster than learning from standard discrete LTL rewards.
+In this section, through simulated experiments, we show learning from differentiable LTL rewards offered by our method is significantly faster than learning from discrete LTL rewards.

 \paragraph{Implementation Details.} We implemented our approach in Python utilizing the PyTorch-based differentiable physics simulator dFlex introduced in \cite{xu2022accelerated-686}.
 We used an NVIDIA GeForce RTX 2080 GPU, 4 Intel(R) Xeon(R) Gold 5218 CPU cores, and 32 gigabytes memory for each experiment.
-Specifically, we generate the automaton description using Owl \cite{owl} and parse it using Spot \cite{spot}.
+Specifically, we generate the automaton description using Owl \citep{owl} and parse it using Spot \citep{spot}.
 We then construct reward and transition tensors from the automata.
-We then compute the probabilities for each observations as explained in the previous section using a sequence of differentiable vector operations using PyTorch.
+We then compute the probabilities for each observation as explained in the previous section using a sequence of differentiable vector operations via PyTorch.
 Lastly, using the constructed transition and reward tensors, we update the automaton states and provide rewards.
 The overall approach is summarized in Algorithm \ref{alg}.

-\paragraph{Baselines.} We use two widely adopted and representative state-of-the-art (SOTA) model-free RL algorithms as our baseline non-differentiable RL methods ($\centernot\partial$RLs): the on-policy Proximal Policy Optimization (PPO) \cite{schulman2017proximal} and the off-policy Soft Actor-Critic (SAC) \cite{haarnoja2018soft}.
+\paragraph{Baselines.} We use two widely adopted and representative state-of-the-art (SOTA) model-free RL algorithms as our baseline non-differentiable RL methods ($\centernot\partial$RLs): the on-policy Proximal Policy Optimization (PPO) \citep{schulman2017proximal} and the off-policy Soft Actor-Critic (SAC) \citep{haarnoja2018soft}.
 For differentiable RL baselines ($\partial$RLs), we employ SHAC and AHAC, which, to the best of our knowledge, represent the SOTA in this category.
-For each environment and baseline, we adopted the tuned hyperparameters in \cite{georgiev2024adaptive-47f}.
+For each environment and baseline, we used the tuned hyperparameters from \cite{georgiev2024adaptive-47f}.

 \paragraph{Metric.} We evaluate performance in terms of the collected LTL rewards averaged over 5 seeds since they can serve as proxies for satisfaction probabilities.
 We considered two criteria: (1) the maximum return achieved and (2) the speed of convergence.
 To maintain consistency, we used differentiable LTL rewards across all baselines as, for non-differentiable baselines, we observed no performance difference between the differentiable and discrete LTL rewards.